 - Solar Thermal has increased from 20.06p to 20.66p p/kWh.

-The rate of domestic RHI payments up until now have changed year on year, using a degression system to control the budget of the scheme.
-However, at the end of May 2019, the Department for Business, Energy and Industry Strategy (BEIS) announced that there would be no degression from 1st July 2019 onwards.
+The rate of domestic RHI payments up until now has changed year on year, using a degression system to control the budget of the scheme.
+However, at the end of May 2019, the BEIS announced that there would be no degression from 1st July 2019 onwards.

-If you’ve been thinking about investing in heat energy, now is the perfect time to do it.
+If you’ve been thinking about investing in heat energy, now is the perfect time to do it as the March 2022 deadline is fast approaching.
 To learn more about the Renewable Heat Incentive, continue reading.